Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/Self Paced Assessments - Certificate III in Information Technology.md

 # Overview

+> [!important] Only required to complete the Certificate III in Information Technology

 This unit is a series of **self-paced tasks** that can be completed at any time before the end of the course.
 The competencies covered are **core** competencies for the ICT30120 Certificate III in Information Technology - therefore they are required to gain the qualification.

 # Tasks